How to Plan a Trip: Complete Step-by-Step Guide

 What We’d Do Differently

-• Get a Wise card before every international trip.
-We used to rely on ATMs abroad and consistently paid more than necessary in fees and exchange rate margins.
+- Check your travel card setup before every international trip.
+We used to rely on random ATMs abroad and consistently paid more than necessary in fees and exchange rate margins.

 Final Thoughts: How to Plan a Trip